audioburst-labs/AudioburstPlayer-iOS/README.md

 ## Demo application
 The demo application is a showcase of the AudioburstPlayer.
-Example application key and experienceId are provided.